 This post may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.
 For more info, check my full Disclosure statement.

 Who doesn’t love searching through garage sales and thrift stores?
 It’s a treasure hunt, you never know what you’ll find.
 I recently spotted packs and packs of beautiful greeting cards recently at a GoodWill store.
 They were promotional items sent out by various charities to their donors.
 BUT they had their imprints on the back of each one.
 I didn’t want to send a special card with that, so I had an idea!
-Time to UPCYCLE thrift store cards and easily transform them to look like something handmade!
+It was time to UPCYCLE thrift store cards and easily transform them to look like something handmade!